UAlbertaALTLab/dictionary-database/docs/MD.md

 ## English_Search

 Contains a simplified version of the definition.
+For verbs, this means providing an English-like entry starting with the infinitive form of the verb (using the lemma, and excluding the initial subject pronoun).
 The use of this field and how it was generated is currently unclear.